NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Megafauna Hunter.md

 Choose two ability boosts.
 One must be to **Strength** or **Dexterity**, and one is a free ability boost.

 You're trained in the Athletics skill and the Hunting Lore skill.
-You gain the [[Feats/Titan Wrestler|Titan Wrestler]] skill feat.
+You gain the [[Titan Wrestler|Titan Wrestler]] skill feat.

 *Source: Pathfinder: Quest for the Frozen Flame Player's Guide* *OGL*